Hamlet: Act 1, Scene 4 – Analysis

 Scene Profile – At a Glance

-• Location: The platform on the battlements of Elsinore Castle.
+• Location: The guard platform on the walls of Elsinore, near midnight.

-• Key Characters: Prince Hamlet, Horatio, Marcellus, and The Ghost.
+• Key Characters: Hamlet, Horatio, the Ghost, with Marcellus.

 • Famous Quote: